-Date of Enactment/Approval by Town Meeting Description of Amendment Date Approved by Attorney General May 9, 2021 (Article 20) Revise Section 8.11 Solar Electric Installations to allow the Town to install solar parking canopies on Town owned properties, provide that solar parking canopies can have exterior lighting, and specify that solar parking canopies can be installed on paved areas.
-Pending May 9, 2021 (Article 21) A series of "housekeeping" articles Flood Plain District, section 5.6.1.E.
+May 9, 2021 (Article 21) A series of "housekeeping" amendments: Flood Plain District, section 5.6.1.E.
 3 - Clarify that encroachments are allowed along watercourses unless technical analyses document that an encroachment would not increase flood levels.
 Table 2 Dimension and Density Regulations - Add a footnote that dimensional and density regulations for the Oak Grove Park zoning districts can be found in Section 9 of the Zoning Bylaw.
 Environmental Standards, Section 7.3.D.2.a.4 - Add text that construction time limits do not apply to interior construction work such as painting, drywall, and flooring.
-Pending
+July 21, 2022 -------------------------- -- ---------------

 Date of Enactment/Approval by Town Meeting Description of Amendment Date Approved by Attorney General November 15, 2021 (Article 9) Replace Section 7.3 Environmental Standards in its entirety.
 April 14, 2022 November 15, 2021 (Article 10) Add a definition for Battery Energy Storage Facility in Section 2.
 DEFINITIONS; Add Section 1.8 Temporary Moratorium on battery energy storage systems in the Energy Resource District May 17, 2022 November 15, 2021 (Article 11) Revise Table 1: Schedule of Uses to change the status of certain uses permitted by right to prohibited in the Energy Resource District.
-February 9, 2022 November 15, 2021 (Article 12) A series of "housekeeping" articles • Amend Section 10.
+February 9, 2022 November 15, 2021 (Article 12) A series of "housekeeping" articles Amend Section 10.
 Central Business District Development Standards, sub-section 10.2.D Parking Requirements, 1.
-Purpose and Intent • Amend Section 10.2.B.
+Purpose and Intent Amend Section 10.2.B.
 1 to indicate the Main Street Frontage Zone includes all properties in the Central Business zoning district with frontage on Route 109 (Main Street) February 9, 2022 November 15, 2021 (Article 12) Amend Section 3.5 Site Plan Review, subsection 3.5.4.J Procedures for Administrative Site Plan Review re: the special permit granting authority Amend Section 3.4 Special Permits, subsection H.2 re: the special permit granting authority Amend Section 5.5 Nonconforming Uses and Structures D. regarding Findings for Nonconforming Uses.
-Revise the definition of Outdoor Display in Section 2 DEFINITIONS; February 9, 2022 November 15, 2021 (Article 13) Add a definition for Construction Equipment/ Machinery Sales, Leasing or Rentals in Section 2.
+Revise the definition of Outdoor Display in Section 2 DEFINITIONS.
+February 9, 2022 November 15, 2021 (Article 13) Add a definition for Construction Equipment/ Machinery Sales, Leasing or Rentals in Section 2.
 DEFINITIONS; Revise Table 1: Schedule of Uses to allow this use by special permit in the West Industrial Zoning district.
-February 9, 2022 T May 10, 2021 (Article 20) Revise Table 1-Schedule of Uses in Section 5.4; Delete Section 5.4.1 Special Permits in the Central Business District; Amend Section 6.1 Schedule of Dimensional and Density Regulations and Table 2; Add a new Section 10: Central Business District Development Standards August 12, 2021 May 10, 2021 (Article 21) Modify which activities are subject to administrative site plan review in Section 3.5 Site Plan Review; add a new Section 3.5.3A.4 Façade Improvements Review August 12, 2021
+February 9, 2022

-Add a new Section 8.11 Solar Electric Installations with regulations for various types of solar electric installations
+May 10, 2021(Article 20) Revise Table 1-Schedule of Uses in Section 5.4; Delete Section 5.4.1 Special Permits in the Central Business District; Amend Section 6.1 Schedule of Dimensional and Density Regulations and Table 2; Add a new Section 10: Central Business District Development Standards August 12, 2021 May 10, 2021 (Article 21) Modify which activities are subject to administrative site plan review in Section 3.5 Site Plan Review; add a new Section 3.5.3A.4 Façade Improvements Review August 12, 2021 May 10, 2021 (Article 22) Add a new Section 8.11 Solar Electric Installations with regulations for various types of solar electric installations August 12, 2021